SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Injection](#injection) > [This section](#dont-build-test-frameworks)

-Unit tests should be data-in-data-out, with all test data being defined on the fly as needed.
+Unit tests - in contrast to integration tests - should be data-in-data-out, with all test data being defined on the fly as needed.

 ```ABAP
 cl_abap_testdouble=>configure_call( test_double )->returning( data ).
 ```

-Don't start building frameworks that distinguish "test case IDs" to decide what data to provide.
+Don't start building frameworks that distinguish "*test case IDs*" to decide what data to provide.
 The resulting code will be so long and tangled that you won't be able to keep these tests alive in the long term.

 ```ABAP